alixheudebourg/pocket-plants-website/README.md

 ### Available Scripts

-- `npm run dev` - Start development server on port 3000
+- `npm run dev` - Start development server on port 8000
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

 ### Backend Integration

-The frontend expects a backend server running on `http://localhost:8000` with the following endpoint:
+The frontend expects a backend server running on a different port (e.g., `http://localhost:3000`) with the following endpoint:
 - `GET /plants` - Returns an array of plant objects with emoji and name properties

 ## 🎯 MVP Roadmap